I decided to set up local LDAP server for VMs and containers. Initially, I was thinking of using a shared SSH key, but

 cn=admin,dc=eon,dc=lan

-Store the admin password in /etc/ldapscripts/ldapscripts.passwd
+Store the admin password in /etc/ldapscripts/ldapscripts.passwd.

 echo -n "password-for-admin" > /etc/ldapscripts/ldapscripts.passwd